modelica/MAP-LIB_ProjectRules/MAP-LIB_ProjectRules.md

 years with [qualified majority](#52-voting).
 The Project Leader and the Project Deputy have to be individual members of the MA.

-The Project Leader has to organize meetings (typically, six per year; in person or online), organize the releases in conformance with the library officers, maintain the Annexes of the project rules and report to MA.
+The Project Leader has to organize meetings (at least six per year, in person or online), organize the releases in conformance with the library officers, maintain the Annexes of the project rules and report to MA.